uowaep/CubiQuake/README.md

 prefabname | The Copy and Paste tools use a file as a clipboard.
 This tool works with the Chunk and Cluster size options, and saves to different directories per size.
 The filename can be set in the **cvar prefabname**.
 This tool is intended to save several different prefabs for world generation.
-Note: The generator is not yet coded to take advantage of these files, but you can still place them manually. worldname | Sets the world name, which is also the directory where the files are stored within data/worlds/. (default: world1) worldsize | Sets the world size in clusters. (default: 9 - There is no max, but beware of long generation times.)
+Note: The generator is not yet coded to take advantage of these files, but you can still place them manually. worldname | Sets the world name, which is also the directory where the files are stored within data/worlds/. (default: world1) worldsize | Sets the world size in clusters. (default: 9 - There is no max, but beware of long generation times.) viewdist1 | Number of clusters out horizontally from the player to draw on first pass. viewheight1 | Number of clusters out vertically to draw on first pass. viewdist2 | Number of clusters out horizontally from the player to draw on second pass. viewheight2 | Number of clusters out vertically to draw on second pass.

 ### Files of Interest
 File | Description